bluehalo/phx-tools/CONTRIBUTING.md

 ## Deploying

-When you are ready to publish the packages to NPM, run the following commands.
+When you are ready to publish the packages to NPM, run the following command.

-1. `lerna version --conventional-commits`
+1. `lerna publish --conventional-commits`
-2. `lerna publish`